UUDigitalHumanitieslab/edpop-collection-ontology/documentation/guidelines.md

 User nodes can have properties that describes the individual and their work.
 These should be defined by user themself.

 A user may have no informative properties at all.
-This allows users to make pseudo-nonymous contributions, where there is still a clear record of all contributions by that user.
+This allows users to make pseudonymous contributions, where there is still a clear record of all contributions by that user.

 ### Applications